johnzastrow/lineup/README.md

 uv sync
 ```

-## Usage
+## 🚀 Quick Start

-1. Run the application:
+1. **Launch the application**:
 ```bash
 uv run main.py
 ```

-2. Click "Load CSV File" to import your photo data
+2. **Load your data**: Click "Load CSV File" and select your photo groupings file

-3. Select a group from the left panel to view images
+3. **Set up move directory** (optional): Click "Browse..." next to "Move To:" to pre-select a destination folder

+4. **Navigate groups**: Click on any group in the left panel - selected groups show in blue

+5. **Review images**:
+   - Thumbnails automatically size to use available screen space
+   - Master images show with ★ MASTER and gold borders
+   - Missing files display with ❌ indicators

+6. **Select and manage duplicates**:
-4. Click on images to select them (red border indicates selection)
+   - Single-click images to select (red/orange borders)
-5. Use "Delete Selected" or "Move Selected" to manage duplicates
+   - Use "Delete Selected" or "Move Selected" buttons
+   - Status messages show operation results
+   - Screen refreshes automatically

+7. **Use the image viewer**:
+   - Double-click any thumbnail for full-size viewing
+   - Navigate with arrow keys or Previous/Next buttons
+   - Jump between groups without closing the viewer
+   - Delete or move images directly from the viewer

+## 🎯 Pro Tips

+- **Batch workflow**: Set a "Move To" directory once, then quickly process multiple groups
+- **Keyboard navigation**: Use ← → keys in the image viewer for efficient review
+- **Visual indicators**:
+  - Green borders = regular images
+  - Gold borders = master images
+  - Blue group buttons = currently selected
+  - Red/orange borders = selected for action
+- **Check logs**: View detailed activity in `logs/lineup_info.log`

 ## CSV Format